MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/configure-global-settings.md

 ## Default subscription

 By default, when you authenticate to Azure, all subscriptions that you can access are retrieved.
-The first subscription that is returned by Azure is used unless you specify a subscription with `Connect-AzAccount`.
+The first subscription that's returned by Azure is used unless you specify a subscription with `Connect-AzAccount`.
 This behavior can be dangerous, for example if the first subscription returned is a production environment.